 Firearms clubs and associations must ensure that people shooting on their grounds hold a relevant firearms license or are supervised.

 Certificates of the Registrar are issued by the Firearms Branch.
-Refer to the Notify the registrar page on our website.

 There is no civil or criminal liability where making a report in good faith.

 See Regulation 94 of the Firearms Regulations 2017 on the South Australian Legislation website.

 Clubs and associations must keep accurate records of its members including:

 Refer to Regulation 75 of the Firearms Regulations 2017 on the South Australian Legislation website for a full list of details.